Sustainable workwear made in the Netherlands

 Why sustainable workwear?

 Workwear is more than a uniform.
-It says something about your organization: how you treat people, materials, and the planet.
-Even if your top priority is quality, comfort, or brand image, a conscious approach brings these benefits as a bonus:
+It says something about your organization: how you deal with people, materials, and the planet.
+Even if your first priority is quality, comfort, or brand image, a conscious approach gives you these benefits as a bonus:

 - Reduce your textile waste and CO₂ emissions through better materials and longer lifespan.